oyegunmen/india-pulse/README.md

 There's no shortage of data on the internet,the problem is most of it is noise.
 India Pulse cuts through that, targetting the Indian defense and geopolitical space.
 It pulls open-source data from News, Twitter, and YouTube RSS feeds, filters it by keywords, and presents it in a clean readable format without ads, account and paywall.

-## How it works
+## Working

 The project is built on the [Flat Data](https://githubnext.com/projects/flat-data/) principle, officially supported by GitHub.
 A Python script runs hourly, scrapes RSS feeds, filters the content, and dumps everything into a flat `data.json` file.
 A static website then reads that file and renders it.
 That's it.
 No live server, no database, no over-engineering.
 Could it use SQLite?
 Yes.
 Does it need to?
 Probably not.
 A `data.json` file serves the purpose just fine, and that's the point.

 ![Workflow Diagram](img/workflow.png)